The Pulse

 While observing these two galaxy groups – a total of 16 galaxies, each one with its own supermassive black hole – scientists found out that these cosmic destroyers were firing powerful beams into space.
 To figure out where these jets were pointing and where they aimed in the past, NASA used Chandra and the Very Large Baseline Array to find out that the beams have changed directions, not aiming directly at one specific direction, but at multiple targets over time.

-Across the sample studied, NASA found out that a third of the 16 galaxies had their beams changing their targets by almost 90 degrees – and even though these black holes are 10 billion years old, this is a rapid change for these galaxies.
+Across the sample studied, NASA found out that about a third of the 16 galaxies had their beams changing their targets by almost 90 degrees – and even though these black holes are 10 billion years old, this is a rapid change for these galaxies.

 This can explain how new stars are born